 Protein Content: 9g protein from 3 balls

-And here is my new Raw Bliss Balls recipe which is also a great alternative and a little more chocolately (from the cacao).
+And here is my new Raw Bliss Balls recipe which is also a great alternative and a little more chocolate (from the cacao).

 11. Savoury Roasted Chickpeas

-Chickpeas (garbanzos) are an antioxidant-rich, anti-inflammatory, alkaline superfoods.
-Rich in molybdenum (essential in the body’s use of amino acids), magnesium, folate, copper, fibre and more – chickpeas are a fantastic snack – and roasted…they are just divine…
+Chickpeas (garbanzos) are antioxidant-rich, anti-inflammatory, alkaline superfoods.
+Rich in molybdenum (essential in the body’s use of amino acids), magnesium, folate, copper, fibre, and more – chickpeas are a fantastic snack – and roasted…they are just divine…

 Once they’re done, NOW sprinkle with herbs and spices.
 Don’t do this before roasting as it can much more easily burn.

-Play with flavours like chili powder, curry powder, garam masala, cumin, smoked paprika, rosemary, thyme, or other favorite spices and herbs.
+Play with flavors like chili powder, curry powder, garam masala, cumin, smoked paprika, rosemary, thyme, or other favorite spices and herbs.